-Students shared their perceptions and definitions of diversity, cultural competency, and inclusion.
+Students shared what their definitions of diversity, cultural competency, and inclusion were.
 Students also shared their perceptions of what the MPH program has done to demonstrate their commitment to diversity, cultural competency, and inclusion, in addition to suggestions of resources that the program could provide in the future.
 A report of the focus group themes and findings is located in the ERF (See ERF "G1").
 The findings from this focus group will be used to inform the process moving forward for how the program approaches increasing representation and supporting persistence and ongoing success of our priority population.
-The report from this focus group was shared with students and feedback was sought at the next in person meeting with students.
-The report from this focus group was also shared with MPH faculty at the following FAC meeting.
 A second focus group is planned for 2019.

 Student perceptions of the program's climate regarding diversity and cultural competence are surveyed annually and have been positive.
 Students are surveyed each semester upon graduation regarding the integration of diverse perspectives into the program.
-From these surveys, eight (27.6%) and 16 (55.2%) students reported the integration of diverse perspectives into the program was excellent or good, respectively.
+From these surveys, eight (27.6%) and 16 (55.2%)

+students reported the integration of diverse perspectives into the program was excellent or good, respectively.